EXPLAINER | Who won what in KZN as dust settles on local government vote

 - iLembe — The IFP won the Mandeni local council, while the ANC took majorities in KwaDukuza and Ndwedwe.
 The Maphumulo local municipality is hung.
 The district was previously under the ANC.

-In KZN, 5.4-million voters were registered to vote at over 23,000 stations.
+In KZN, 5.4-million voters were registered to vote at more than 23,000 stations.
 Seventy-eight parties contested the election, but only five contested all 901 wards across the province.

 TimesLIVE